zli117/Pico-Keyboard/README.md

 `Gerber.zip` file.
 However, different factory may have different plotting settings, so it's recommended to replot with KiCad following factory's instruction.
 The provided one is for JLCPCB.

 ## Case
 Case is designed with Fusion 360.
 The file ends in `.f3z` contains the original Fusion 360 source.
 My build used SUNLU Clear PLA and is sliced with Cura.
+I put screw holes on the bottom to secure the PCB, but in practice it's not necessary to screw down the PCB once you've installed switches.
+So those are optional.
+The screws between plate and bottom are not optional however.

 ## Firmware
 Firmware is in a separate repo: [PicoMK](https://github.com/zli117/PicoMK).
 Please see the instruction on how to configure and build the firmware there.